-Streak breaker: Kepler single in 9th, Twins edge Red Sox
+Streak breaker: Kepler singles in 9th, as Twins edge Red Sox

 Pineda’s career-best winning streak remained at eight straight decisions, a 15-start stretch with a 2.70 ERA dating to July 26, 2019.
 The big right-hander served a 60-game suspension for taking a banned weight loss drug, bridging the last two seasons.

-Using his trusty slider to help tame the top-scoring team in the American League, Pineda retired 14 straight batters between Kiké Hernández’s leadoff single and an infield hit by Xander Bogaerts.
+Using his trusty slider to help tame the top-scoring team in the American League, Pineda retired 14 straight batters at one point.
 He walked one and struck out six, throwing 88 pitches.

-Garrett Richards stretched Boston’s streak of 10 straight games with the starting pitcher completing at least five innings.

 PLAY IT AGAIN